-There is also an important modification of the above implementation, called the auction/sequential-shortest-path algorithm (see [Ber92], [Ber98], [BPT97b], [Pol95] for special cases of this algorithm that apply to the ordinary network case), in which we refrain from performing a flow 2b if we had encountered a cycle C containing this arc and whose forward arcs are all active and whose backward arcs are all inactive; and go to Step 2a if no such cycle was encountered.
-These variants have similar termination properties and admit the same complexity bound as the stated method.

-push until we encounter a node j with negative surplus, at which time we push flow from i_0 along the path ,j towards j by an amount that either saturates an arc or zeroes out the surplus of i_0 or j.
+There is also an important modification of the above implementation, called the auction/sequential-shortest-path algorithm (see [8], [9], [15], [29] for special cases of this algorithm that apply to the ordinary network case), in which we refrain from performing a flow push until we encounter a node j with negative surplus, at which time we push flow from i_0 along the path $i_0, i_1, ..., i_k, j$ towards j by an amount that either saturates an arc or zeroes out the surplus of i_0 or j.
 With this modification, it is possible to mix up and down iterations without affecting the termination or the complexity of the method.
-Finally, we note that, in contrast to the ordinary network case (see [BPT97a]), we need to consider not only flow pushes along arcs, but also flow pushes along cycles.
+Finally, we note that, in contrast to the ordinary network case (see [14]), we need to consider not only flow pushes along arcs, but also flow pushes along cycles.
 The intuition for this is that a cycle C with $\gamma_C < 1$ is "flow absorbing" when flow is pushed along C and thus C acts like a node with negative surplus; similarly, a cycle C with $\gamma_C > 1$ is "flow generating" when flow is pushed along C and thus C acts like a node with positive surplus.